vivekbhanot/vivekbhanot.github.io/aboutme.md

 ---

 Vivek is currently serving as Business Intelligence Director in VPBank, Vietnam.
-As a widely recognized BI & Analytics proponent in the bank, he is tasked with the responsibility of realizing CEO’s long-term vision of transforming VPBank into “data-driven bank”.
+As a widely recognized BI proponent in the bank, he is tasked with the responsibility of realizing CEO’s long-term vision of transforming VPBank into “data-driven bank”.
 Under his leadership, VPBank became an industry pioneer with two major firsts - implementing a comprehensive Data Governance mechanism and setting up a BI Competency Center (BICC).